hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 _Image source: [(Subramanium A. et al, 2005)](https://www.pnas.org/doi/10.1073/pnas.0506580102)_

-This image describes the theory of GSEA, with the 'gene set S' showing the metric used (in our case, ranked log2 fold changes) to determine enrichment of genes in the gene set.
+This image describes the theory of GSEA, with the 'gene set S' showing the metric used (in our case, ranked log2-fold changes) to determine enrichment of genes in the gene set.
 There are four main steps that are being performed:

 1. **Rank genes**:
-    * Genes in a data set are ranked based on the given statistic, which in our case is the log2 fold changes.
+    * Genes in a data set are ranked based on the given statistic, which in our case is the log2-fold changes.
 2. **Calculate enrichment scores for each gene set**
    * This score reflects how often genes in the set appear at the top or bottom of the ranked list.
-   * The score is calculated by walking down the list of log2 fold changes and increasing the running-sum statistic every time a gene in the gene set is encountered and decreasing it when genes are not part of the gene set.
+   * The score is calculated by walking down the list of log2-fold changes and increasing the running-sum statistic every time a gene in the gene set is encountered and decreasing it when genes are not part of the gene set.
    * Increase/decrease is determined by magnitude of fold change.
 3. **Estimate statistical significance**
    *  A permutation test is used to calculate a null distribution for the enrichment score.
 This produces a p-value that represents the probability of observing a given enrichment score.